Atharvdel/Venue-Reservation-System/README.md

   Database Integration: Stores venue information, including pricing, capacity, and additional services.

-  User-Friendly UI: Clean and modern UI with a blue and white color scheme, rounder corners, and well-structured layouts.
+  User-Friendly UI: Clean and modern UI with a blue and white color scheme.

   Data Persistence: Venue information is stored locally in an SQL database without requiring a server.